International sanctions during the Russian invasion of Ukraine: Effect on global food supply

-Western countries have accused Russia of interfering with wheat exports from Ukraine due to the naval blockade of Odesa and other Ukrainian ports.
-Russia responded by stating that international sanctions hinder the export of wheat from the Russian Federation.
+Western countries have accused Russia to interfere with wheat exports from Ukraine due to armed confrontations in Odesa and other Ukrainian ports.
+Later the Kremlin pushed back and accused the West of imposing sanctions on the Russian economy that hinder the export of wheat from the Russian Federation.
+Spokesperson Dmitry Peskov referred to Russia as "a rather reliable grain exporter".
+During a meeting with Italian Prime Minister Mario Draghi, Putin confirmed Russia's willingness to make "a significant contribution to overcoming the food crisis through the export of grain and fertilizer" but mentioned Western sanctions as an obstacle.

 The head of the African Union, Senegalese President Macky Sall, remarked that the side effects of the EU's decision to expel many Russian banks from SWIFT will hurt the ability of African countries to pay for imported food and fertilizers from Russia.
-French President Emmanuel Macron responded that any disruptions have nothing to do with EU sanctions.
+French President Emmanuel Macron responded that difficulties have nothing to do with EU sanctions.

-On 22 July 2022, Russia and Ukraine signed a deal to allow Ukrainian grain exports through the blockade.
+On 30 June, Russia withdrew its troops from Snake Island in an avowed goodwill gesture to not obstruct U.N. attempts to open a humanitarian corridor, allowing grains to be shipped from Ukraine.
+Later on 16 July, major news outlets reported that Kyiv is definitely a step closer to being able to export grain through its Black Sea ports after talks with Russia, facilitated by Turkey, and the United Nations.
+On 22 July 2022, the facilitated exports of Ukrainian grain via the Black Sea amid the ongoing war has been described as "a beacon of hope" by the UN Secretary-General António Guterres during the signing ceremony in Istanbul, Turkey.

-On 14 September 2022, UN Secretary-General Antonio Guterres reiterated his concerns over a constrained fertilizer supply from Russia due to export sanctions.
+On 14 September 2022, UN Secretary-General António Guterres reiterated his concerns over a constrained fertilizer supply from Russia due to the 2022 Russian invasion of Ukraine and subsequent economic sanctions.
 According to the source, UN diplomats held discussions to re-open the Togliatti-Odesa pipeline carrying ammonia.
-President Volodymyr Zelenskiy sought to eliminate the export sanctions in exchange for the release of prisoners of war held by Russia.
-Russia rejected the offer.
+President Volodymyr Zelenskyy had offered such a move in exchange for the release of prisoners of war held by Russia.
+But TASS news agency quoted Kremlin spokesman Dmitry Peskov, who dismissed such an idea, as saying "are people and ammonia the same thing?".

 At the 38th meeting of the Standing Committee for Economic and Commercial Cooperation (COMCEC) of the Organization of Islamic Cooperation (OIC) in Istanbul, Erdogan remarked that over 11 million tonnes of grain had been transported through the Black Sea Grain Corridor since the successful implementation of the Black Sea Grain Initiative.

-Opinion polling on sanctions by nation

-Austria

-A July 2022 poll found that 48% of those surveyed support an end to sanctions on Russia, while only 43% are in favor of keeping it.

-Hungary

-In late 2022, The Hungarian government staged a Public consultation on the public support on EU sanctions.

-In January 2023 the government released the results, which found that 97% who took part were against sanctions on Russia.
-The questions framed the sanctions as decided by Brussels, rather than the Hungarian government.
-The questions were introduced with a leading statement :"We believe that the Brussels sanctions are destroying us.
-Have your say too," rather than the neutral language preferred in polling to minimize bias.

-Due to the political rhetoric of the Fidesz government as being publicly opposed to sanctions, a majority of Fidesz voters think that the government has voted against the sanctions. while in reality, they have voted for every sanction package.

-Germany

-A poll found that 53% of Germans supported sanctions.

-A poll conducted between August and September 2022 found 58% in favour of sanctions.

-In October 2022, a poll found that 63% of Germans support sanctions, while 30% want to lift them.
-The poll also found that 48% of East Germans and 82% AFD supporters were more likely to support getting rid of sanctions.
-This shows hostility to sanctions is concentrated in East Germany and among far-right supporters, with higher support for sanctions and restrictions of Russia's ability to prosecute the war in West Germany and the rest of the political spectrum.
+He also noted that the opening of the grain corridor through the Black Sea showed that a diplomatic solution is possible in the conflict between Russia and Ukraine.